 Students who apply to the Interdisciplinary Graduate Program (IGP) or Quantitative Chemical Biology Program (QCB) can also be selected for the IMSD; a separate application is not necessary.
 Regardless of the application path, students are offered admission to the IMSD program on the basis of their future potential for success in the program as evidenced by recommendation letters and an on-campus interview.

 All applicants are encouraged to follow the IGP timeline below.
-However, the IMSD program will continue to evaluate and accept applicants until all program slots are filled.
+However, the IMSD program can continue to evaluate and accept applicants until all program slots are filled.

 Admissions timeline for IGP